Skip to Content

 I absolutely love my apartment balcony garden.
 This is the first time we’ve have a balcony sunny enough to grow anything on, and I’ve definitely taken full advantage of it!
 I have a vertical balcony garden I made that has herb pots clipped onto it and a bed of lettuce at the bottom.

-After my skinny pallet planter bit the dust, I bought this replacement planter and planted more lettuce seedlings.
+After my skinny pallet planter bit the dust, I bought a replacement planter and planted more lettuce seedlings.
 I also have a cherry tomato plant, a jalapeno plant, a smaller planter with more herbs, and a few miscellaneous potted plants on the patio table.
 It’s my little apartment paradise!

 small apartment balcony garden